univention/univention-corporate-server/doc/architecture/concepts/replication.rst

    :ref:`services-listener-domain-replication`.

 The replication synchronizes a lot of data types.
-The following list names a few that domain nodes replicate and cannot cover all items:
+The following list names a few that domain nodes replicate and can't cover all items:

 * User identities
 * Groups